 Many parents ask if working as an “extra” or background player, is a good way to get started in the business.
-The answer isn't an easy one.
-Working background has some great benefits including:
+The answer isn’t an easy one.
+Working in the background has some great benefits including:

 - Learning set etiquette, industry terminology, working as a team to produce a great entertainment product.

 - Deciding if a child has the temperament for the entertainment industry.
 Can they handle the waiting?
 Can they obey strangers?

 - Learning basic job responsibilities such as being on time, following directions, etc.

 - Low stress for the child.
 A $1M commercial is not riding on their back, and they can make mistakes without extreme consequences.